Menu

 The visible shiny edge of the servo connectors go up (facing the viewer, away from the PCB):

-Avoid connecting the servos to the LED pins on the end of the header block.
-These pins are reserved.
+Avoid connecting the servos to the pins on the left end of the header block.
+These pins are not connected.

 Back to top